Janetle-hi/janetle.github.io/happiness.md

 Below is a snapshot of different countries with information on Happiness Score, Freedom Score, GDP and social support.
 <img src="images/Screenshot (1).png"/>

-Code: Please click [here](https://github.com/Janetle-hi/Happiness) to see the Code on Github.
+Code: Please click [here](https://colab.research.google.com/drive/1poVrpxZ_0J1EKWqKoTaAu5DikSjMoFKJ) to see the Plotly code.